thephez/platform-tutorials/README.md

 1. Go to https://testnet-faucet.dash.org/ and add funds to the address reported in the previous step
 1. Create an `.env` file (See [`.env.example`](./.env.example) for an example `.env` file).
 Set `MNEMONIC` to the wallet mnemonic from step 2.

-Proceed with the tutorials Identity and Name tutorials first and the Contracts And Documents tutorials next.
+Proceed with the tutorials [Identities and Names tutorials](./1-Identities-and-Names/) first and the [Contracts And Documents tutorials](./2-Contracts-and-Documents/) next.
 They align with the tutorials section of https://dashplatform.readme.io/v0.22.0/docs.